SolarMobil Manipal: SM-S1

-SolarMobil Series -1 dubbed as SM-S1 is the third car out of the team.
-SM-S1 is India's first solar passenger vehicle.
-It seats four in a 2x2 arrangement and has a single charge range of 160 km.
+SolarMobil Series-1, dubbed SM-S1, was the third car developed by the team.
+It seats four in a 2x2 arrangement and has a single-charge range of 160 km.
 The car uses a hybrid chassis consisting of a ladder and spaceframe chassis.
-The material used for the chassis is AISI 1018 steel.
-The body is made of glass fibre reinforced composite and the aerodynamic coefficient of the car is around 0.3. the size of the solar array is 4.5m2.
+The material used for the chassis is AISI 1018 steel and the was made of glass fibre reinforced composite.
+The size of the solar array is 4.5m2.
 The solar panels were provided to the team by Tata Solar.
 It houses a 19 kwh battery pack that was manufactured in-house using Li-ion cells.

-The car houses a completely custom single speed gearbox that is linked to two AC motors via drive shafts.
-The car is a front wheel drive.
-The suspension systems, and hand brake systems were developed in-house and manufactured by the students themselves.
-The main braking system is hydraulic and uses Wilwood four piston callipers to provide efficient braking.
+The car's single-speed gearbox is linked to two AC motors via drive shafts.
+The car is a front wheel drive and the suspension systems and hand brake systems were developed in-house and manufactured by the students themselves.
+The main braking system is hydraulic and uses Wilwood four piston callipers.